-This led me to think about all the fun fall foods that are coming this way.
-Here are 5 super easy Japanese recipes for fall that are perfect when you don’t know what to cook for dinner.
+Among the many autumn treats I often eat at my in-laws’ home is kabocha no nimino (simmered pumpkin), made from pumpkins straight out of my father-in-law’s garden.
+That dish got me thinking about all the fun fall foods that are coming this way!
+Here are 5 super easy Japanese recipes for fall that are perfect for when you don’t know what to cook for dinner.

 5 Super Easy Japanese Recipes For Fall